How Does Equity Release Work – All You Need to Know

 blog divider up

-What is home equity and how does it work?
+What is home equity and how does equity release work?

-Before we look deeper into how to release equity on your home, we need to cover the basics.
+Before we look deeper into how equity release works, we need to cover the basics.
 Home equity is the value of a person’s financial interest in a property they own.
 Simply put, it’s the difference between your property’s value, and the amount of money you owe for a loan that’s secured against said property.

 This means that home equity can fluctuate as you pay off your mortgage.
 It will also be affected as the value of your home increases or decreases with market conditions.